JFMeeks/ChatGPT-Sandbox-test/chatgpt-sandbox/intro.md

 ##### ChatGPT Sandbox

 This is a ChatGPT sandbox, a safe place designed for experimenting, exploring, and learning ChatGPT.
-You can type commands in the terminal on the right and see their output.
+You can type commands in the terminal on the right and see their output

 #### Prerequisite